BetterStackHQ/terraform-provider-better-uptime/docs/resources/betteruptime_policy.md

 Required:

 - **type** (String) The type of the step.
-Can be either escalation or time_branching.
+Can be either escalation, time_branching, or metadata_branching.
 - **wait_before** (Number) How long to wait before executing this step since previous step.

 Optional:

 - **days** (List of String) An array of days during which the branching rule will be executed.
 Valid values are ["mon", "tue", "wed", "thu", "fri", "sat", "sun"].
 Used when step type is branching.
+- **metadata_key** (String) A metadata field key to check.
+Used when step type is metadata_branching.
+- **metadata_values** (List of String) An array of metadata values which will cause the branching rule to be executed.
+Used when step type is metadata_branching.
 - **policy_id** (Number) A policy to executed if the branching rule matches the time of an incident.
-Used when step type is branching.
+Used when step type is time_branching or metadata_branching.
-- **step_members** (Block List) An array of escalation policy steps members. (see [below for nested schema](#nestedblock--steps--step_members))
+- **step_members** (Block List) An array of escalation policy steps members.
+Used when step type is escalation. (see [below for nested schema](#nestedblock--steps--step_members))
 - **time_from** (String) A time from which the branching rule will be executed.
 Use HH:MM format.
-Used when step type is branching.
+Used when step type is time_branching.
 - **time_to** (String) A time at which the branching rule will step being executed.
 Use HH:MM format.
-Used when step type is branching.
+Used when step type is time_branching.
 - **timezone** (String) What timezone to use when evaluating time based branching rules.
-Used when step type is branching.
+Used when step type is time_branching.
 The accepted values can be found in the Rails TimeZone documentation. https://api.rubyonrails.org/classes/ActiveSupport/TimeZone.html
 - **urgency_id** (Number) Which severity to use for this step.
+Used when step type is escalation.

 <a id="nestedblock--steps--step_members"></a>
 ### Nested Schema for `steps.step_members`